Baz and Mark talk about their first counselling sessions

 I can do this with my mum/mates/girlfriend/husband/religious leader.
 So why do I need to pay you to do it?

-Yes, believe it or not, talking to a half decent (or better) counsellor will feel like you're just having a nice chat.
+Yes, believe it or not, talking to a half decent (or better) counsellor may feel like you're just having a nice chat.
 A chat about difficult things, but they'll ease you along the path.
-They'll do this by (hopefully) minimising any embarressment or shame you feel around the subjects you discuss.
-They'll recognise when the conversation is getting too intense for you and pull it back a bit.
+They'll do this by (hopefully) minimising any embarrassment or shame you feel around the subjects you discuss.
+I try to look for the point when a conversation is getting too intense or uncomfortable for the client and pull it back a bit.
+Return to more comfortable areas.

 2) THEY ASK QUESTIONS THAT FEEL A BIT UNUSUAL